 Given the greater emphasis on sustainability, the need for us to mainstream this in our work is paramount.
-We are also mindful of the NI Executive's Strategic Energy Framework's (SEF) target for the consumption of renewable electricity.
+We are also mindful of the Strategic Energy Framework's (SEF) target for the consumption of renewable electricity.
 Our work will focus on practical initiatives to support environmental sustainability, and this will include working with the Department of Enterprise, Trade and Investment (DETI) on revised support mechanisms for renewables in Northern Ireland.
-We will also. where possible, incentivize a more strategic and sustainable approach to the provision of water and sewerage services.
+We will also work with DETI on the potential for increasing energy efficiency and on the implementation of various aspects of a new energy efficiency Directive, including billing and metering requirements and the proposed 1.5% energy savings target.
+We will also, where possible, incentivize a more strategic and sustainable approach to the provision of water and sewerage services.